Connect with us

 Raelene Castle, rugby’s first woman CEO of an organisation, speaks to CNN World Rugby about parity in Australia’s game

-In the latest episode of CNN World Rugby, the show reports from to learn about this turn in fortunes, with host Alex Thomas speaking to some of the figures responsible for this rise as well as the next generation of players.
+In the latest episode of CNN World Rugby, the show reports from Sydney to learn about this turn in fortunes, with host Alex Thomas speaking to some of the figures responsible for this rise as well as the next generation of Sevens players.

-After beating arch-rivals to claim a gold medal at Rio 2016, the popularity of Sevens soared, with 50,000 young women taking up the sport in Australia – more than 100% increase from 2015.
+After beating arch-rivals New Zealand to claim a gold medal at Rio 2016, the popularity of Sevens soared, with 50,000 young women taking up the sport in Australia – more than 100% increase from 2015.

 This growth is expected to continue as the sport continues to break ground – Raelene Castle was recently made the first female chief executive of a rugby organisation in the world, whilst also announcing an equal starting salary for both men and women.